Honeymoon in Bali: Plot

 On a rainy April afternoon in New York City, the head of a major department store, Gail Allen, meets her second cousin and best friend Lorna for afternoon tea.
 Her cousin, an author of love stories set in the South Seas, invites a resident fortune teller to predict Gail's future.
 At first the reading sounds like a hundred others, until she foresees her having a child and meeting a man whose arm was cut by a native's rice knife.

 The fortune teller predicts, as Neptune is in her sign at the moment, she could find herself walking down a street and taking an unexpected turn where things would change.
 Thinking that her career will come first, Gail does not like her predicted future but finds herself taking an unexpected turn that takes her into a shop that sells sailboats.
 There she meets Bill Burnett, who lives in Bali, and is holidaying in New York.
 Beginning with Bill's injury from a native's rice knife, all of the predictions eventually come to pass.

-Burnett has adopted a little girl, Rosie(Carolyn Lee) who Carroll takes an immediate liking to, if not her father.
+Burnett has adopted a little girl, Rosie (Carolyn Lee) whom Gail takes an immediate liking to, if not her father.

-She also receives much unsolicited advice from a philosophical window washer (Akim Tamiroff), who always ends his shift by climbing into Carroll's office uninvited.
+She also receives unsolicited advice from a philosophical window washer (Akim Tamiroff).